Skip to main content

 The Agent will automatically start monitoring the operating system and start discovering key processes and middleware.
 In many cases it will automatically instrument those technologies.
 In the case of some technologies (eg. MQ an and App Connect Enterprise), there are manual configuration steps required due to the need to provide credentials for accessing those applications.

-The next step is to install the Instana Agent into the Apps Sing Node OpenShift Cluster that in future labs we'll be using to host our demo applications Robot Shop and Quote of the Day.
+The next step is to install the Instana Agent into the demo-apps Kubernetes Cluster.
+In future labs we'll be using this cluster to host our demo applications like Robot Shop, Quote of the Day and others.

 tip